JulianOzelRose/TRIII-SaveEdit/README.md

 If no secondary offset matches the primary offset, we take a heuristic approach.
 We loop through the secondary offsets, and we check the surrounding data.
 If the next offset over is non-zero, we know we cannot write to it.
 If the preceding offset is written to, the game will crash.
-I have not figured out a method that determines the secondary offset with 100% accuracy when it cannot be matched with the primary offset, but this comes quite close.
+I have not figured out a method that determines the correct secondary offset with 100% accuracy when it cannot be matched with the primary offset, but this comes quite close.
 There are only 3 levels that require this heuristic.
 Here is the heuristic code block, which is nested in the previous function.